davidhertz7/VoltMart_Exploratory_Analysis/README.md

-* **Sales more than doubled in early 2020, and reached their peak in December 2020 with 4,019 orders totaling $1,251,721 monthly revenue.** Sales have plateaued ever since, with notable dips in February 2021 and February 2022, nearing pre-COVID levels.
+* **Sales more than doubled in 2020, and reached their peak in December 2020 with 4,019 orders totaling $1,251,721 monthly revenue.** Sales have plateaued ever since, with notable dips in February 2021 and February 2022, nearing pre-COVID levels.

 * The downward trend continued through October 2022, when VoltMart recorded an all-time low across all key performance indicators — monthly revenue of $178K, just 825 orders, and an average order value of $216.
 This marked a **22-month decline before a slight recovery and a return to normal seasonal holiday patterns**.

 * **AOV saw a significant spike in march 2020 up 27% compared to march 2019.** Customer surveys during this period revealed increased purchases of higher-cost products, driven by lifestyle changes and the transition to remote work.
   March 2020 also recorded the largest month-over-month growth in both revenue and num. of Orders, **up 55% and 46% respectively**.

-* Holiday spikes in Num.of Orders but not as significant in Revenue as last year due to a ~24% Drop Off in AOV

-**year 2021 notes the highest total Num. of Orders 35K**
+* Besides 2022 having the worst trend across the whole period it still remained above the pre-COVID 2019 baseline in all three key performance indicators, much do to a stronger 1Q22 and 2Q22 that stood out in terms of the same period in 2019